mjg59/fcop/COC.md

 ## Violations

 **No Victimless Violations**.
-If you believe you have been adversely affected by a violation but are not aggrieved, you may choose to not report the _violation_.
+If you believe you have been adversely affected by a _violation_ but do not feel _wronged_, you may choose to not report the _violation_.
 In this case, we will not treat the incident as a violation.

 **Reporting Process**. _Active participation_ violations must be reported to us within 15 days by _victims_, and may not be reported by third-parties.
 Inactive Participation violations may be reported to us within 5 years of their occurrence, and by anyone, even non-_members_.